ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Results

-However, because participants were actively thinking of instructions they could reuse across different text segments, they were less likely to write prompts that were tied to specific characteristics of particular text-segments, as exemplified by W3's comment: \textit{``I categorically preferred A [ABScribe] to B [Baseline]...the only advantage to B might be that it slightly encouraged me to have more nuance in the prompts I gave to ChatGPT...it just made me realize I could do that.
-I know I could do that in ABScribe too, but the button interface kind of guided me to more naturally consider simplistic prompts rather than prompts which might be more suited to particular tasks for those in conversation with a bot.''} Decomposing custom prompts that only apply to a specific text segment into more general, more atomic prompts that apply across variations encouraged participants to \textit{combine} multiple prompts by clicking multiple Variation Buttons.
-W3 considered mimicking the functionality of longer, more complex prompts by \textit{``stacking''} multiple of their general, more atomic prompts to explore variations: \textit{``I think I would also be more willing to try out a variety of permutations of different prompts, rather than trying to apply one prompt globally to an entire email, or full prompts to one or two sentences.
-So seeing how compound prompts might help at various points would be a lot better in A [ABScribe].''}
+However, because participants were actively thinking of instructions they could reuse across different text segments, they were less likely to write prompts that were tied to specific characteristics of particular text segments, as exemplified by W3's comment: \textit{``I categorically preferred A [ABScribe] to B [Baseline]...the only advantage to B might be that it slightly encouraged me to have more nuance in the prompts I gave to ChatGPT...it just made me realize I could do that.
+I know I could do that in ABScribe too, but the button interface kind of guided me to more naturally consider simplistic prompts rather than prompts which might be more suited to particular tasks for those in conversation with a bot.''} A prompt pattern in the conversational approach was to copy paste a section of text then ask for a modification such as the following by W3 `\textit{`"Comprehending the essence of crisp, contemporary material ..."
+Can you write this in a way that maximized the number of linkedin likes?}''